Saturday, January 04, 2020

 WM 146: Text and Academy: Mormon Editor for the OT?

-Image: BYU professor Robert W. Parry studies an OT ms.
+Image: BYU professor Donald W. Parry studies an OT ms.

 I have posted WM 146: Text and Academy: Mormon Editor for the OT?
 Listen here.
 Here are my notes: